 Entered service: 1906

 Designed to replace less powerful locomotives in the South Island, and in anticipation of the increased loads in the North Island.
-Two A class locomotives of 1906 are preserved, being A 423 at Glenbrook Vintage Railway and A 428 operational at Weka Pass Railway. - AB class
+One each preserved by Glenbrook Vintage Railway and Weka Pass Railway.

 First entering service in 1915 and went on to become the largest class of steam locomotives to operate.
-Ten were rebuilt from the WAB class.
-Two are preserved for use on the Kingston Flyer, while a further five are preserved. - BA class
+Ten were rebuilt from the WAB class, a tank version of the AB class.
+One each preserved by Steam Inc., Mainline Steam, Pleasant Point Railway & Historical Society, Rimutaka Incline Railway Heritage Trust and MOTAT, and two preserved by the Kingston Flyer.

 Number range: 148, 497-500, 551-555